 Rushing to design and construct a building or other engineered system without researching all functional aspects of its proposed location can be a tremendous financial error for any project manager or design engineer.
 During the early stages of project planning, the parties involved in design and management should obtain “will serve” letters from all pertinent utility provider companies, including but not limited to: electric, potable water, telephone, cable, sewer, fiber optic, and internet services.
 A “will serve” letter is typically written by the utility company and addressed to the engineer or prime contractor.
-Within the letter, the utility company should detail its understanding of the scope of work, and whether or not ample service can be provided to meet the demands of the proposed construction.
+Within the letter, the utility company should detail its understanding of the scope of work, and whether or not the utility provider can furnish services to meet the demands of the proposed construction project.

 There are several questions any engineer should ask while considering service requests, including: